 Thinking about taking the plunge and getting a home water softener?
 We explain how these devices work and why sometimes they’re necessary.
 We also list a few features that you should be looking out for.

-Water hardness can mean the difference between a smooth-running household whose washing machine, boilers and other water-reliant appliances are in tip-top shape, and one where they constantly keep clogging up and need replaced.
+Water hardness can mean the difference between a smooth-running household whose washing machine, boilers, and other water-reliant appliances are in tip-top shape and one where they constantly keep clogging up and need to be replaced.